KernelCafe/welcome/README.md

 3. Send a PR adding your username to the end of [auth/users.yaml](auth/users.yaml).
 4. Once merged, you will be ble to SSH in with to `<hostname>.kernel.cafe` with the SSH keys you have provided to GitHub.

-## What's the state of the café?

-Alpha.
-Access to nodes is not expected to be stable until March 1st.

 ## Donations

 * We are not yet accepting monetary donations, but plan to accept donations to offset power consumption costs via Paypal & GitHub sponsors.